 No INTRODUCED AND READ for the first time this 16th day of May, 1988.
 PASSED this 5th day of July, 1988.
-KINĠ COUNTY COUNCIL KING COUNTY, WASHINGTON ice in King County can begin before the year 2000?
+COUNTY KING COUNCIL KING COUNTY, WASHINGTON Signed Gary Grant Chair ATTEST: Gerald A. Peterson (Signed) Deputy Clerk of the Council APPROVED this 15th day of July, 1988